vmware/versatile-data-kit/README.md

 * Control Service which enables creating, deploying, managing and executing Data Jobs in Kubernetes runtime environment.
   It has multitenancy support, SSO, Access Control and auditing capabilities.
 It exposes CLI.
 * A development Kit to develop, test and run Data Jobs on your machine.
-It comes with common functionality for data ingestion and processing like:
+It comes with common functionality for data ingestion and processing

 # Installation and Getting Started